rahulkumar7759/rahulkumar7759/README.md

 ### <div align="center">I'm Rahul Kumar, a full-time data science and Software developer 👨‍💻</div>

-- 🔭 I’m currently working on Integration between Deep Learning and Cryptography
+- 🔭 I’m working on implementing computer vision, and deep learning to resolve waste management problems.

-- 🌱 I’m currently learning Data Science and Software Development
+- 🌱 My research interests are Machine Learning, Deep Learning, and Computer vision.

 - ❓ Ask me about anything related to Data Science and related technologies